IAbeteEtMechante/Dynamic_programming/README.md

 ### Push DP

 It is some kind of bottom up DP.
 But we kinda of reverse the transition equations, trying to see how the current value contributes to future values, according to transitions.
-Kind of easier to implement most of the time.
+This kind of DP is kind of easier to implement most of the time.
 By the time we arrive to a specific value, we already have added all the previous contributions, so that we know the current value, and we are ready to use it to update future values.
 Can see solutions to problem A and B for examples of push back DP.